 Why We Use a Fixed Team

-We use the same six-person seating team plus me as lead tester for every sofa or sectional.
-That fixed group gives us a consistent baseline.
-When Marcus says a seat feels shallow, and Mia says it feels deep, I can compare those reactions across dozens of products.
+We use the same six-person seating team, plus me as lead tester, on every sofa or sectional.
+That fixed group gives us a stable baseline.
+When Marcus says a seat feels shallow and Mia says it feels deep, I can place both reactions against dozens of earlier tests.

 How Each Tester Looks at Comfort and Ergonomics